Matt Olson Player Props: Braves vs. Twins

-On Monday, Matt Olson (batting .293 in his past 10 games) and the Atlanta Braves play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+On Tuesday, Matt Olson (.878 slugging percentage in past 10 games, including seven home runs) and the Atlanta Braves play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
 First pitch is at 7:20 PM ET.

-In his previous game, he racked up three RBI (going 1-for-4 with a home run and a walk) against the Reds.
+In his previous game he had a one-hit performance (1-for-4) against the Twins.

 Matt Olson Game Info & Props vs. the Twins